Meet Our Team

 Board of Directors

-• David Smith - nature walk leader
+• David Smith, nature walk leader

-• Janet Ady - education chair
+• Janet Ady, education chair

-• Angela Moxley - treasurer, communications chair, fundraising chair, webinar coordinator
+• Angela Moxley, communications chair, fundraising chair

-• Ken Hart - board member emeritus
+• Ken Hart, board member emeritus

-• Robin Kummer - board member emeritus in memoriam
+• Robin Kummer, board member emeritus in memoriam

 Key Volunteers

-• Paul Troxell - sanctuary committee chair
+• Paul Troxell, sanctuary committee chair

-• Julie Dunlap - advocacy chair, Climate Watch coordinator
+• Julie Dunlap, advocacy chair, Climate Watch coordinator

-• Erin Abernethy - fundraising committee
+• Erin Abernethy, fundraising team

-• Jayme Levy Duva - advocacy team
+• Jayme Levy Duva, advocacy team

-• Crystal Kuntz - nature walk leader
+• Crystal Kunst, nature walk leader

 • Nancy Lawson - advocacy team

-• Zack Moxley - bookkeeper
+• Zack Moxley, bookkeeper

 • Heather Schoning - event coordinator